flurrux/insta-loader/README.md

 ## previous breakage

-on March 30th 2023, i've noticed that video downloads on carousel posts were broken again.
+on June 10th 2023, i've noticed that video downloads from posts were broken again. my previous fix was not as robust as i had hoped, but the latest fix should remedy this.
-this was due to Instagram now making a specific API call several times when i've assumed it would only be made once.
-the fix is available in the newest release (1.3.16).

-please note that there may be another error with video downloads from single-post pages. if a download fails for you, try to reload the page and download again. i'll keep an eye out for this problem.

 ## current limitations are: